Clemapfel/Mousetrap.jl/README.md

 Inn order of priority, highest first:

 + Simplify installation process to `] add mousetrap`
++ Implement widget that can act as a [Makie.jl](https://github.com/MakieOrg/Makie.jl) render target
 + Implement installation of .desktop files on end-user computers
 + Implement drag-and-drop for files, images, and widgets
 + Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored C-side